 TD Ameritrade is an online broker that offers stock, ETF, and options trading on a world-renowned trading platform called ThinkorSwim.
-While maintaining low costs is TD's main interest, its features do not fail to impress.
+While maintaining low costs is 0ne of TD's main interests, its features do not fail to impress.
 We'll get into some of its features later on but first, let's take a look at TD Ameritrade's mission statement to gain a better understanding of the company's goals.

 TD Ameritrade's mission is for all of its users to be financially free.
 This mission is reflected in their actions as well.
 As the saying goes, actions speak louder than words, and TD Ameritrade has acted in the best interest of its users by supplying them with some of the best features in the brokerage industry.

-The features of TD Ameritrade truly makes the online broker shine.
-Remaining competitively priced, TD Ameritrade offers many unique tools on its trading platform to optimize the experience for all of its users.
+The features of TD Ameritrade truly make the online broker a favorite among many people.
+Remaining competitively priced, TD Ameritrade offers a handful of unique tools on its trading platform to optimize the experience for all of its users.

-TD Ameritrade's app has all of the features of its website, giving you access to all the tools you need in the palm of your hand.
+TD Ameritrade's mobile app has all of the features of its website, giving you access to all the tools you need in the palm of your hand.
 Compatible on both Android and IOS devices, you can download the TD Ameritrade app completely free of charge!
-Look at equity research, check your trade history, make a trade, and so much more on the TD Ameritrade app!
+Look at equity research, check your trade history, make trades, and so much more on the TD Ameritrade app!

 And if one app wasn't enough, TD Ameritrade created a second that mimics its ThinkorSwim trading platform.
-The ThinkorSwim trading platform was created for traders to utilize graphing tools and technical analysis to help map out trades.
+The ThinkorSwim trading platform was created for active traders to utilize graphing tools and technical analysis to help map out trades.
 You can access the ThinkorSwim platform on Windows, Mac, or through the app.

 If you have any familiarity with investing, you probably have heard of dividends.
-If you have not, here's a quick summary.
+If you haven't, here's a quick summary.
 Companies have the option to pay their shareholders cash dividends on a per-share basis.
 These dividends can be used in one of two ways.